owenljn/CSC301/process.md

 Skeleton Code - Completed.
 Needs to be reviewed/modified by everyone.
 Database Installation/Configuration - AWS instance created, in process of installing Tomcat (will be completed today in the evening).
-Tomcat Installation Instructions - See below (also weâ€™re installing Tomcat 8, not 7) =). (http://alextheedom.wordpress.com/cloud/amazon-free-usage-tier-installing-tomcat-7-on-an-ec2-linux-instance/)
+Tomcat Installation Instructions - See below (also we’re installing Tomcat 8, not 7) =). (http://alextheedom.wordpress.com/cloud/amazon-free-usage-tier-installing-tomcat-7-on-an-ec2-linux-instance/)
 Database Design - .
 Server Registration with Google - It appears that c2dm is deprecated, gcm is used instead.
-They simplified everything from mobile app registration to server registration, so this shouldnâ€™t be a problem.
+They simplified everything from mobile app registration to server registration, so this shouldn’t be a problem.

 2. Matters to Discuss